m-riley04/SpotiPlayerMini/README.md

 * API: Spotify API

-This program was written by Riley Meyerkorth using the Spotify API and the Python package "Spotipy".
+This program was written by Riley Meyerkorth using Python 3.11